 The etymology is clear enough, but the argument is more difficult to grasp, for two reasons: “work” could mean either the work-act or the work-object, and to say that being-at-work “stretches toward,” “strains toward,” “converges with,” or “draws tight to” (sunteinei) being-complete could mean either that it aims at being-complete, or that being-at-work (energeia) and being-complete (entelecheia) ultimately mean the same thing.

-The clear point of departure is that (a) both the work-object and certain kinds of work-acts are accomplishments (telos), for example, a carpenter’s table or a singer’s act of singing.
+The clear point of departure is that (a) both the work-object and certain kinds of work-acts are accomplishments, for example, a carpenter’s table or a singer’s act of singing.
 Step (b), then, would be the claim that the being-at-work is the work-object (e.g., the activity of a table holding itself together) or the potency at-work (e.g., the activity of building or singing).
 Steps (a) and (b) set up the claim that being-at-work is a telos.

 But steps (c) and (d) do not straightforwardly draw this conclusion.50 They argue instead that the source of the structure of being-at-work is the work that it brings into being.51 For (c) the claim that being-at-work is named through (kata) the work means that the being-at-work takes its name from the work-object that it accomplishes.
 For the activity to aim at the work is for it to be organized by the work, that is, for its structure to be determined by the work.
-This is why the building-act takes its name from the building-object that emerges from it, even though the building-act is definitely not the same as its object.52 Thus (d) being-at-work stretches, strains, or extends toward, and draws tight with (sunteinei), its accomplishment.
+This is why the building-act takes its name from the building-object that emerges from it, even though the building-act is definitely not the same as its object.52 Thus (d) being-at-work stretches, strains, or extends toward, and draws tight with its accomplishment.

 In this reading, the Etymological Argument does not equate being-at-work with being-complete.
 Instead, the builder’s activity is what brings the building, that is, the further telos, into being; in this case, the being-at-work is the entelecheia, that is, that which accomplishes the accomplishment.
 This is what is expressed in the word sunteinein.